JakubKoralewski/lets-watch-it-together/README.md

 where `a-descriptive-name-of-the-thing-you-changed` is a descriptive name of the thing you changed inside the database schema, e.g. `dropped-the-database-because-its-stupid`.

+Use the `--create-only` flag when running `migrate dev` if you want to change the generated SQL before applying it to make some database specific changes that Prisma does not yet support.

 See the [Prisma Migrate documentation](https://www.prisma.io/docs/concepts/components/prisma-migrate) for more details.